composerinteralia/SoundClone/README.md

 ###Features:
 * Sign up/in with email or Facebook
-* Stream shows the most recent tracks posted by your followers
+* Stream shows your followers' most recent tracks
 * Explore shows a random sampling of tracks
 * Waveform visuals show play progress
-* Playbar stays at the bottom of the page, showing controls, progress, link to track show page, and like button
+* Playbar fixed to the bottom of the page---showing controls, progress, link, and like button
 * Continuous track play
 * Spacebar to pause
 * Upload your own tracks